ipab-slmc/exotica/exotica/doc/XML.rst

 Solver Setup
 ~~~~~~~~~~~~

-The solver is initialised by identifying the solver and giving it a name
+The solver is initialized by identifying the solver and giving it a name
 (which will be used later); here we use the name "MySolver" : ``<IKsolver Name="MySolver">``
 Solver options are then specified: